2012 Temple Owls football team

 The 2012 Temple Owls football team represented Temple University in the 2012 NCAA Division I FBS football season.
 The Owls were led by second-year head coach Steve Addazio and played their home games at Lincoln Financial Field.
-This season marked the Owls' first season as members of the Big East Conference since they were forced out of the conference following the 2004 season.
-They finished the season 4–7, 2–5 in Big East play to finish in a tie for sixth place.
+This season marked the Owls' first season returning as members of the Big East Conference since they were forced out of the conference following the 2004 season.
+They finished the season 4–7, 2–5 in Big East play to finish in a tie for sixth place with UConn.
+Future Ohio State head coach Ryan Day was Temple's offensive coordinator in the 2012 season.